debops/examples/vagrant-ansible-single/README.rst

 Some notes
 ================

-* About the vagrant ansible provisioner:
+* About the vagrant Ansible provisioner:
-  - If `ansible.inventory_path` is set, the provider will not generate an inventory file.
+  - If `ansible.inventory_path` is set, the provisioner will not generate an inventory file.
 You will have to take care of this by yourself.
   - The path in `ansible.inventory_path`, if given, must already exist.